Uticodes/Note-Taking-App/how-to-guide.md

 ## **Quick tour of the app architecture**

-If you are new to MVVM, this short primer is helpful: [Model–View–ViewModel (MVVM) in Android — GeeksforGeeks](https://www.geeksforgeeks.org/android/mvvm-model-view-viewmodel-architecture-pattern-in-android/)

 This app follows a traditional clean architecture structure:
 - Data layer
   - NoteEntity